 Where a uniform or special clothing is required guidance will be given on what you will need to provide

-You will be given a name badge and for Thomas a staff badge, which you are expected to wear.
+You will be given a name badge, which you are expected to wear.

 For some Roles at our Children's events DBS background checks are required.

 We are recruiting into this Department.
 Please consider joining this team if your first choice is currently not available as all new vacancies will advertised internally before being posted on this web site.
 Please see here to learn how to become a volunteer.